User Tools

 Once connections between Devices, Physical interfaces and Network Sockets are documented, the physical path that connects them all can be visualized through the menu “Wiring…” displayed under the “Other Actions” menu of Connectable CIs, Physical Interfaces and Network Sockets.

 That action displays the wiring layout that connects the device it has been launch from, and all the elements that are part of the cabling path.
-For instance, from a network device :
+For instance, from a backend server application :

 Typology Elements